shriya/rithm/08-week/4-thurs.md

 ## Warm Up

-* Instead, Outco practice problem 4pm-5pm
+* Nothing in morning, Instead, Outco practice problem 4pm-5pm
+* Things to look up & get comfortable with:
-* frequency hash (object)
+	* frequency hash (object) - ex. `{a:4, b:2, c:1, d:6}`
 	* finding intersection of frequency hashes

 ## React + Redux App Example

-* makeup app - clicking on brand name fires a GET request for all product with a brand
+* makeup app - clicking on brand name fires a GET request for all products with that brand name
 * can add to shopping cart, see things in cart, and remove from cart
 * state that is shared between the routes (`/brand`, `/brand/:brand`, `/cart`) - what you're going to buy
 * boilerplate for react router: in index.js, wrap `<App />` with `<Route>`
 * render `/brands` and `/cart` as routes; make sure `/` redirects to `/brands`
-* components are cart & brandPage - stateless functional components that we aren't using outside of MainContent component
+* components are `cart` & `brandPage` - stateless functional components that we aren't using outside of `MainContent` component
 * the `render` prop on `<Route>` should be used on a stateless functional component rather than `component` prop because otherwise it will unmount & remount each component (and refresh the pg)
 * reducers: get props `state` and `action`